Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 Benadryl is produced as an over-the-counter medication for allergies, itchiness, and hay fever in adults and children.
-You can either take it by mouth or it comes as a topical cream for itchy rashes or sore skin.
-It is widely available and regularly used, and therefore a common name to find in your medicine cupboard!
+You can take it by mouth or use it as a topical cream for itchy rashes or sore skin.
+It is widely available and regularly used, a common name to find in your medicine cupboard!
 But is it safe to use in our pets if they are similarly sneezy or itchy?
-Cats can benefit from the careful use of Benadryl.
+Cats can benefit from the careful use of Benadryl with instructions from your vet.
 In this article, we will explain further.

 divider-cat